What Are the Mental Health Effects of Sexual Assault?

 Exposure therapy is about helping to overcome a specific fear.
 If you are suddenly afraid of a certain article of clothing because of what the rapist was wearing as well as being afraid of bedrooms, exposure therapy can be beneficial.
 Eye Movement Desensitization and Reprocessing Therapy is using subtle eye movements to rewire the brain and change how a survivor processes abuse.
 Cognitive Behavioral Therapy can discover the underlying issues that can cause a survivor to lack intimacy and help them work towards healthy relationships and behaviors.
 It is important to remember you are a survivor and that help is always available when needed.

-Located on the Arizona desert, Cottonwood’s dual diagnosis program will prevent patients from relapsing after drug and alcohol treatment.
+Located on the Arizona desert, Cottonwood’s dual diagnosis program will prevent patients from relapsing after alcohol and drug treatment.
 The Cottonwood Assessment plan is a four day inpatient assessment program providing a comprehensive evaluation that will focus on the specific needs of the individual.
 For more information, call us today at (888) 727-0441.

 Related Posts